 - Or make some thankful wind spinners like THESE by Make and Takes.

-- Gratitude Garlands are another wonderful way to help children realize everything they have to be thankful for.
+- Gratitude Garlands are another excellent way to help children realize everything they have to be thankful for.

 - Making a Gratitude Garland Craft is easy.
 Follow the simple steps below:

-- First, cut pieces of construction paper, or use THESE pre-cut strips.
+- First, cut pieces of construction paper or colored paper, or use THESE pre-cut paper strips.

-- Next, ask family and friends (or students) to write what they are grateful for on each piece of paper.
+- Next, ask relatives, friends, co-workers, or students to write what they are grateful for on each piece of paper.

-- Finally, loop the strips of paper around each other and glue the strips of paper end to end to make a gratitude garland paper chain.
+- Finally, loop the strips of paper around each other and glue them end to end to create a gratitude garland paper chain.

-- Or punch a hole into each piece of construction paper and thread them onto a string, ribbon, or yarn to make a thankful garland, as shown HERE.
+- You can also punch a hole into each piece of construction paper and thread it onto a string, ribbon, or yarn to make a thankful garland, as shown HERE.

-- Visit Thanksgiving gratitude activities and crafts to see several fun gratitude crafts you can make for Thanksgiving, including a gratitude pumpkin craft and a few fun thankful turkey crafts like THIS printable placemat you can download, print, and decorate.
+- Explore Thanksgiving gratitude activities and crafts to discover fun Thanksgiving crafts you can create, such as a gratitude pumpkin craft and several enjoyable thankful turkey crafts, including this printable placemat that you can download, print, and decorate.

 Related: The Best Nature Study Supplies for Kids

-This collection of gratitude activities and crafts can help parents and educators teach children how to express gratitude for life.
-If you are looking for fun gratitude activities to do on and around Thanksgiving, check out this incredible collection of Thanksgiving gratitude activities and crafts.
+This incredible collection of Thanksgiving gratitude activities and crafts can help parents and educators teach children how to express gratitude for life.
+If you are looking for fun gratitude activities on and around Thanksgiving, check out the incredible list of traditions and fun things to do for Thanksgiving.

 Don’t wait–share your gratitude today!
 Click on the link to learn more about Rhythms of Play!